barrettclark/rubocop-github/STYLEGUIDE.md

 ## Exceptions

-* Don't use exceptions for flow control.
+* Don't use exceptions for flow of control.

 ``` ruby
 # bad